Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Results

-Then, we evaluate whether the HAI agent is able to infer which rule is currently in place -- in order to continue collecting rewards when the rule switches.
-For this, we test the HAI agent (endowed with a preference to maximize reward) in a task in which the rule switches every 150 steps.
 Figure~\ref{fig:rule_switching} illustrates the behavior of the agent during a single, representative trial.
 As shown in the figure, shortly after the rule switches (top panel), the HAI agent is able to correctly update its belief about the current rule in its plan (center panel) and secure rewards (bottom panel).
 The inference of the rule currently in play follows standard Bayesian approach: when the rule changes, the agent receives unexpected observations (since expected rewards are not delivered) and correctly makes a transition to the subspace of the task rule map that encodes the most likely rule.
 In the center panel of Figure~\ref{fig:rule_switching}, we visualize the belief over each rule as the probability of being in one of the four states used in a particular rule (the rules are color-coded as Figure~\ref{fig:map_three_rules}) in or in another phase if the state does not occur in either of the rules (grey line).
 When the agent has a high probability of a rule, it no longer misses the reward.
 In some cases, it misses the reward because there is a potential overlap between the two rules.
 For example, around step 200 it could be either of the rules, as it only picks the right one once, and the wrong one after -- which could happen for each corridor in each of the rules.
 Note that in this architecture, the belief about the currently active rule is implicit in the model, but it could be made explicit by adding a hierarchical layer that maintains a probability distribution over the map or the task one is currently in, as in~\citep{stoianov_hippocampal_2022}.